elipapa/markdown-cv/index.md

 `2015` Physician of the Year
 Massachusetts General Hospital

-* Given in recognition of a physician who exemplifies dedication to nephrology education, patient care, and collegiality. *
+*Given in recognition of a physician who exemplifies dedication to nephrology education, patient care, and collegiality.*

-`2005-2006` Partners in Excellence Award - Partners Healthcare - Given in recognition of informatics contributions.
+`2005-2006` Partners in Excellence Award
+Partners Healthcare

+*Given in recognition of informatics contributions.*

-`2005-2006` Chief Resident in Medicine - Massachusetts General Hospital Department of Medicine - Developed curriculum for internal medicine residency program.
+`2005-2006` Chief Resident in Medicine
+Massachusetts General Hospital, Department of Medicine

+*Developed curriculum for internal medicine residency program.
 Oversaw educational programs and clinical rotations.
 Introduced web-based platform for program activities.
-Launched program providing all residents with internet-connected smartphones and developed clinical software for these devices.
+Launched program providing all residents with internet-connected smartphones and developed clinical software for these devices.*

 ## Grants